mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/5-aws-bedrock/README.md

 ## 1. Model Access

-Before you can use the LLMs provided by Bedrock, you'll need to request for access to them.
+Before you can use the LLMs provided by Bedrock, you'll need to request access to them.

 ![Amazon Bedrock](../media/bedrock-2.png)

-To request access to the required two titan models, open up Model Access from the side menu.
+To request access to the required two Titan models, open up Model Access from the side menu.

 ![Amazon Bedrock](../media/bedrock-3.png)